marulkan/cesnet-kafka/README.markdown

 *zookeeper\_hostnames* parameter is a complication and optionally it should not be needed.
 But that would require refactoring of zookeeper puppet module - to separate zookeeper configuration class from zookeeper server setup.

 Beside Kerberos, Kafka can be secured using passwords.
 This is not covered by this puppet module.
-It would be mostly about different *jaas-\*.conf* files, so it can be easily overriden, if needed.
+It would be mostly about different *jaas-\*.conf* files, so it can be easily overridden, if needed.

 ## Development